 |

-cannot be reproduced without the photographer’s express, written permission.
+without the photographer’s expressed, written permission.

 |